brettz9/eslint-plugin-templates/README.md

     templates have proper internal comments for use by `lint-templates`
 1. Fixer (with `fixable: 'code'`)
 1. Cache for performance as in `eslint-plugin-jsdoc` `check-examples`
+1. Add `processor` for allowing string-based template files (without need for wrapping the template in backticks).